Your guide to markets in Port Stephens

 February 18: Port Stephens Council administration building carpark, Raymond Terrace.
 Time: 9am-1pm.

-This new farmers market will be held on the first and third Saturday of the month.
-Port Stephens produce Market will feature fresh fruit and vegetables, baked goods, freshly caught fish, gourmet produce and butchers available.
+The all new Port Stephens Produce Market will feature fresh fruit and vegetables, baked goods, freshly caught fish, gourmet produce and butchers.

 February 19: Karuah Public School, 18 Bundabah Street, Karuah.
 Time: 9am-1pm.

-Karuah Public School's Garuwa Community Markets features food, homewares, arts and crafts, and live entertainment.
-Held on the third Sunday of the month.
+Karuah Public School's market features food, homewares, arts and crafts, and live entertainment.

 February 19: Fly Point Park.
 Time: 9am-3pm

-Second-hand tools, clothes, arthritis cream, candle oils, handicrafts, local produce, art, pottery, plants and cakes for sale.
-The Nelson Bay Legacy Markets are held the first, third and fifth Sunday of the month.
+Find second-hand tools, clothes, arthritis cream, candle oils, handicrafts, local produce, art, pottery, plants and cakes.

 February 24: The Rectory, 48 Sturgeon St, Raymond Terrace.
 Time: 8.30am-12.30pm.